alxndrkalinin/2024_Kalinin_mAP/README.md

 ## Getting started

 ### System requirements
-copairs supports Python 3.9+ and should work with all modern operating systems (tested with MacOS 13.5, Ubuntu 18.04).
+This repository supports Python 3.9+ and should work with all modern operating systems (tested with MacOS 13.5, Ubuntu 18.04).

 ### Dependencies
 This code depends on widely used Python packages: